 Is it ok to bring kids to the Parade?

 The Mermaid Parade is an art parade and is for everyone, just keep in mind that some folks will be dressed as Mermaids and Mermen who, let's face it, aren't historically known for wearing much clothing.
 That being said, we've always had a ton of kids in the Parade, (even a little girl's Birthday party or two!) but it's entirely up to you as a parent or guardian to decide what you feel is appropriate for your kids.

 I want to be in the Parade!
 How can I register?

-You can register on-line via our website, or on site on the day of the parade, beginning at 10 AM.
+You can register online via our website, or on site on the day of the parade, from 10am - 1pm.
 On site day of registration is CASH ONLY.

-Check In/Registration - Push-pull floats and marchers will register at Surf Avenue and West 21st Street.
-Motorized floats and antique cars will register by the Surf Avenue Sidewalk at West 19th and West 20th street.
+Check In/Registration - Push-pull floats, marchers, motorized floats and antique cars will register at Surf Avenue and West 21st Street.

 How long can I register online?

 Online registration will be available until 12pm on Wednesday, June 17th.

 What time do I have to get there?